 Pam Stewart joined the Faculty in 1996.
-Previously she taught Litigation at the College of Law, and prior to that she was engaged in full-time private practice as a solicitor.
+Previously she was engaged in full-time private legal practice.

 Pam teaches Torts.
 She values the connection between academic endeavour and the practical application of the law and her approach to teaching is to focus on the development of autonomous learners, who will become ethical, reflective and creative lawyers.
 Currency and relevance are integral to her teaching practice and her considerable experience in practice as a lawyer in the area in which she teaches and researches provides her teaching with a practical edge recognised and valued by students